Security Alert: New Attack on WPA/WPA2 Protocols Could Potentially Impact Many Wi-Fi Devices

 - Turn off public network sharing when you are connected to an unsecured Wi-Fi network (where no password is required) in a public place.
 A secure Wi-Fi network means that you need to ask for a password from the public place you’re visiting to access the Internet;

-- We also suggest to turn OFF the Wi-Fi connection, if you don’t need or use it on a daily basis.
+- We also suggest turning OFF the Wi-Fi connection, if you don’t need or use it on a daily basis.
 This step-by-step guide on how to maximize your home network security may come in handy;

 - Avoid connecting to public Wi-Fi networks, and use instead of your data plans;

 - Make sure you access only websites that use HTTPS encryption, as an additional layer of protection;